-1 Relatedly, Rule 513 of the Rules of Evidence of Puerto Rico provides that the owner of a trade secret may invoke the privilege to refuse to disclose, and to prevent another person, from disclosing trade secrets, provided that these actions do not tend to conceal fraudulent actions or lead to an injustice.
+&lt;sup>1 Relatedly, Rule 513 of the Rules of Evidence of Puerto Rico provides that the owner of a trade secret may invoke the privilege to refuse to disclose, and to prevent another person, from disclosing trade secrets, provided that these actions do not tend to conceal fraudulent actions or lead to an injustice.
 32 P.R.
 Laws Annot.
 Ap.
 VI, R. 513.
 If a court of law mandates disclosure of a trade secret, precautionary measures should be adopted to protect the interests of the owner of the trade secret.
 Id.

-For each of the SRP programs, Section 6.0 (subdivided into subsections 6.1 through 6.7) of the SRP includes a brief "Program Description" (Section 1.0), detailing the purposes of the program and the main objectives.
-Also for each of the SRP programs there is a Section on "Program Rationale" (Section 2,0), that is subdivided into Section 2.1 through 2.6.
-These Sections 2.1 through 2.6 reference the tasks to be performed; the results to be achieved upon completion; the specific activities to be conducted; an inventory of the program benefits according to the primary goals, objectives and their impact; and an assessment of the program risks.
+For each of the programs, Appendix D includes a brief "Program Description" (Section 1.0), detailing the purposes of the program and the main objectives.
+Also included in Appendix D for each of the programs, is a "Program Rationale" (Section 2.0), that is subdivided into 2.1 through 2.6.
+Section 2.0 includes the tasks to be performed; the results to be achieved upon completion; the specific activities to be conducted; an inventory of the program benefits, according to the primary goals, objectives and their impact; and an assessment of the program risks.

-Additionally, all of the Sections 3.0 included in Sections 6.1 through 6.7 of the SRP (Program Funding and Timeline) for each of the SRP programs, include three subsections with sensitive commercial information on estimated funding (Section 3.1); program resource requirements (Section 3.2), and estimating methods and assumptions (Section 3.3).
-These Sections should be kept confidentially for all of the programs within each of the portfolios.
+Additionally, all of the Sections 3.0 of each of the programs that are included in Appendix D of the Initial Budgets (Program Funding and Timeline), include three subsections with sensitive commercial information on estimated expenditures (Section 3.1); program resources requirements (Section 3.2), and estimated and assumptions on costs (Section 3.3).
+Those Sections should be kept confidentially for all of the programs included in Appendix D of the Initial Budgets.
 This, to secure the orderly conduct of future competitive procurement processes and to avoid granting unfair advantages to suppliers and/or potential proponents of bidders.
-See Section IV, infra, for specific pages with confidential information.
+See Table Section IV, infra, for specific pages with confidential information.

-It is respectfully submitted that Sections 3.1, 3.2, and 3.3 of Sections 6.1 through 6.7 of the SRP, reveal processes and estimations that are key to LUMA's operations and success under the OMA Agreement.
+It is respectfully submitted that Sections 3.1, 3.2, and 3.3 of Appendix D of the Initial Budgets, reveal processes and estimations that are key to LUMA's operations and success under the OMA Agreement.
 They provide details on specific resources that LUMA proposes to acquire for the different programs, including specifications of materials and goods and explanations on the needs.
-In several instances, the referenced portions of Sections 6.1 through 6.7 of the SRP, include the quantities that LUMA foresees to acquire and details on the nature and extent of necessary personnel and consultants, as well as estimates on allocations of funds for the acquisitions.
+In several instances, the referenced portions of Section 3.0 of Appendix D of the Initial Budgets, include the quantities that LUMA foresees to acquire and details on the nature and extent of necessary personnel and consultants, as well as estimates on allocations of funds for the acquisitions.

-Because Sections 3.1, 3.2, and 3.3 included in each of the programs within Sections 6.1 through 6.7 of the SRP, provide details on LUMA's analysis on targets for acquisitions, disclosure of the information will stifle future competitive processes and the possibility of competitive tension to further reduce costs since participants will have had the benefit of seeing LUMA's estimates and proposed budgets for the acquisition of these goods and services.2 These higher costs will result in higher expenditures that will either tend to increase rates or decrease the availability of funds for other maintenance and construction activities.
+Because Sections 3.1, 3.2, and 3.3 of Appendix D of the Initial Budgets provide details on LUMA's analysis on targets for acquisitions, disclosure of the information will stifle future competitive processes and the possibility of competitive tension to further reduce costs since participants will have had the benefit of seeing LUMA's estimates and proposed budgets for the acquisition of these goods and services.
+These higher costs will result in higher expenditures that will either tend to increase rates or decrease the availability of funds for other maintenance and construction activities.
 Ultimately, release of this information will be contrary to efficient use of funds and public interest.